German flag

 The entrance to the former abbey

-I arrived on an early winter morning and obviously I was the only visitor at this time.
-This gave me the opportunity to talk for a longer time to the very friendly employes.
 As everywhere in the world also this museum would need more funding.
 I told them that we have similar places in Canada and what they do to attract people, like having guides in costumes of the period and demonstrations of how old tools were used etc.

-I mentioned the helpful work of volunteers and ask them whether there is nobody who would translate the many helpful information at least into English.
+I also mentioned the helpful work of volunteers and ask them whether there is nobody who would translate the many helpful information at least into English.

 They listened but obviously I talked to the wrong people or they were still used that the government tells them every step they are allowed to do as it was done under the former regime.